nboldhq/docs/src/quickstart/nbold-at-a-glance.md

 nBold lets organizations build a Collaboration Templates Catalog that the company owns, letting user creates a Team needed to perform Business Activities such as: Proposal Realization, Recruitment Session, Project Management, Crisis Management, etc. Possibilities are endless!

-Today's Templates created by nBold supports:
+Today's Templates created by nBold support:

 * List of Channels
 * List of Tabs